 - Avoid wearing sandals.
 It’s very dusty and sneakers will be much more comfortable.

 - Don’t forget to bring water, a jacket, and sunscreen.
-Don’t underestimate the sun/wind.
+Don’t underestimate the sun and wind.

-- Entry to the park is $20 per vehicle, for up to 4 people.
+- Entry to the park is $8 per person/ per day.

 Have you done a Monument Valley scenic drive?
 What did you think?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Looking for more southwest road trip stops?
 Continue to my post, “6 Incredible Things to Do in Page, AZ.”